patata1311/SmartGarageEDA/README.md

 # SmartGarageEDA
-Data processor for displaying graphs of an intelligent grage
+Data processor for displaying graphs of an intelligent garage